asok/autochthon/README.md

 <%= include_autochthon_script %>
 ```

-Now you can right click on the missing translations fill them in.
+Now you can right click on the missing translations to fill them in.

 ## Examples